cosmos/cosmos-sdk/docs/gaia/validators/validator-faq.md

 ### What is a delegator?

 Delegators are Atom holders who cannot, or do not want to run validator operations themselves.
-Through [Cosmos Voyager](/getting-started/voyager.md), a user can delegate Atoms to a validator and obtain a part of its revenue in exchange (for more detail on how revenue is distributed, see **What is the incentive to stake?** and **What is a validator's commission?** sections below).
+Through [Cosmos Voyager](/getting-started/voyager.md), a user can delegate Atoms to a validator and obtain a part of its revenue in exchange (for more detail on how revenue is distributed, see **What is the incentive to staking?** and **What is a validator's commission?** sections below).

 Because they share revenue with their validators, delegators also share responsibility.
-Should a validator misbehave, each of its delegators will be partially slashed in proportion to their stake.
-This is why delegators should perform due diligence on validators before delegating, as well as spreading their stake over multiple validators.
+Should a validator misbehave, each of its delegators will be partially slashed in proportion to their staking.
+This is why delegators should perform due diligence on validators before delegating, as well as spreading their staking over multiple validators.

 Delegators play a critical role in the system, as they are responsible for choosing validators.
 Being a delegator is not a passive role: Delegators should actively monitor the actions of their validators and participate in governance.